 In addition to NJ mandated training, the school district offers a number of opportunities and resources to support continuous learning and professional growth.
 Professional learning is offered using a combination of online and in-person workshops, including Safe Schools, in-district workshops, tuition reimbursement courses/programs, and out-of-district conferences and workshop opportunities for the various content area teachers and school/district leadership.
 Workshops offered are geared towards enhancing teaching and learning and addressing the social and emotional needs of students.
 In addition, training was offered on using technology to accelerate learning.
 In particular, the district adopted a new Management Learning System, Schoology to deliver and assess curricular standards.
-Training was provided on using Schoology along with using other instructional software such as Albertio, Padlet, Pear Deck, Nearpod, Vocabulary.com, READ180 and Al.
+Training was provided on using Schoology along with using other instructional software such as Albertio, Vocabulary.com, READ180 and Al.

-In 2023-24, over 75% of the graduating students indicated that they will be attending a 4 or 2-year College, including Rutgers, Howard University and NJ Institute of Technology.
-Just over 5% indicated employment, 10% technical schools, with 5.5% indicating joining the military.
-Over 30% indicated that they are the first in their family to attend college.
-Students attend classes after school, which prepare them for AP Placement courses and college entrance examinations.
-In addition, there is an Early College and dual enrollment program in which students gain college credits by completing various courses during the school day.
+In 2023-24, over 75% of the graduating students indicated that they will be attending a 4 or 2-year College, including Rutgers, Seton Hall and Johnson and Wales Universities.
+Just over 6% indicated they will seek employment and 11% will attend a technical school.
+Over 30% of students indicated that they are the first in their family to attend college.
+Students are supported by attending classes after school, which prepare them for college entrance exams such as SAT, and Advanced Placement courses.
+In addition, there is a robust dual college credit program in which students gain college credits by completing various courses.
 To further facilitate students in transitioning to post-secondary endeavors, the web-based platform Naviance is used.
 The program allows students to efficiently submit college applications, transcripts, school forms, recommendations and other documents.
-School counselors can also track the progress of individual students and communicate with students and parents.
+School counselors can also track the progress of individual students and communicate with students and parents